My finances, my projects, my life

 • If your child is unwell, the Krank Kanner Doheem service will look after them at home if you are unable to.
 In order to use this service, you must fill in a registration form.
 How much you pay will depend on your household income.
 Single-parent families are given priority access to this service.

 • You can also hire an au pair to look after your children.
 The Law of 18 February 2013 on the placement of au pairs governs the conditions under which a young person aged 18–30 from abroad can be temporarily placed within a Luxembourg family.
 Au pairs are generally foreign university students looking to immerse themselves in the local language and culture.
-They usually perform light household chores and help look after and educate children under 13.
-In return, you provide them with board and lodging.
+The young au pair participates in light household tasks and assists you in supervising and caring for your children (at least one of whom must be under 13 years old).
+The family tasks assigned to the young au pair should not exceed an average of 5 hours per day over a week (or an average of 25 hours per week over a month).
+In return, you pay them an allowance and provide them with board and lodging within your home.
 Although the main aim of an au pair programme is to foster cultural exchange, it also creates an environment of mutual support with clear logistical and financial benefits.
-Au pairs are well protected under the law and hosting one requires a lot of paperwork.
+Au pairs are well protected under the law and hosting one requires a lot of paperwork (application for authorisation, drawing up a hosting agreement, declaration to the CCSS, etc.).
 The necessary forms and further details are available at Guichet.lu.

 Childcare vouchers and government benefits

-Childcare vouchers can be used towards educational and childcare services in state-approved facilities.
+Childcare vouchers can be used towards educational and childcare services in state-approved facilities (for children between 0 and 12 years).
 These childcare vouchers are a subsidy from the Luxembourg government to help reduce the cost of childcare for parents.
-The amount granted is calculated on an individual basis depending on your household income, the number of children receiving child benefits and the number of childcare hours required outside of school.
+The amount granted is calculated on an individual basis depending on your household income, the number of children receiving child benefits, the type of childcare facility and the number of childcare hours required outside of school.
 It is sent directly to the service provider in question.

-To obtain these childcare vouchers, please contact your commune’s administrative office, which will issue you with a contract.
-You should give this to the staff at the childcare facility, who will deduct the amount of the subsidy from your bill.
+To obtain these childcare vouchers, please contact your commune’s administrative office (if you live in Luxembourg) or contact the Caisse pour l’avenir des enfants (if you are a cross-border worker).
+You will receive a CSA membership contract, valid for 12 months (renewable), indicating in particular the State’s contribution and the hourly amount remaining at your expense.
+You will then provide your child’s identification number to the staff of the reception facility, and the establishment in question will deduct this State contribution from your bill.
 And don’t forget that you can get tax allowances on certain childcare costs by declaring them under extraordinary costs on your tax return.

 The verdict